TurabiOzturk/js-media-player/README.md

 A simple media player application built with HTML, CSS, and JavaScript.

-## Features
+## Implemented Features

 - Play, pause, and skip through a playlist of audio tracks
 - Ability to click on a track in the playlist to play that specific track

+## Features to Implement

-- Thumbs up/down functionality to rate tracks
+- Frontend for thumbs up/down functionality will be made functional to rate tracks (ratings will be saved persistently)
+- Counter to display the number of times each song has been played
+- Shuffle option to play tracks in random order
+- Repeat option to continuously play the playlist/song on loop
-- Persistent track ratings saved to a file
+- Dominant color will be extracted from track art to create a dynamic gradient background color

 ## Getting Started